 Unfortunately, things get more complicated from here.
 Enabling HTTP/2 will depend heavily on how your website is hosted.
 In order to enable HTTP/2, your server software will need to be updated to support the new protocol.
 With many hosting providers, this can be as simple as checking a box in your configuration, while other configurations may be more complicated.
 Additionally, most CDNs have the ability to implement HTTP/2, however each may have a varying complexity in order to do so.
 While we can’t go into detail about all possible HTTP/2 configurations in this blog post, feel free to contact us if you’d like some help.

-Once you figure your website hosting and enable HTTP/2, your site load times will improve, resulting in a better user experience and SEO benefits.
+Once you configure your website hosting and enable HTTP/2, your site load times will improve, resulting in a better user experience and SEO benefits.

 Ready to help make the web a more secure place while making your organization’s website more successful?
 Search Discovery’s SEO team is available to answer any questions you or your organization has about moving to HTTPS and/or HTTP/2.
 Shoot us a message!